mattes3/ddd-video-club/README.md

 ## Automate the start of the 4 microservices and the 3 infrastructure processes

 There is a configuration file for tmuxinator in this directory.
 It is called `.tmuxinator.yml`.
+(Thanks to @AlexZeitler who generously provided this file.)

 It starts all necessary processes in the right order.
 First, the database, the event bus, and the reverse proxy come up.
 Then, the 4 microservices start.
 At last, the frontend starts and begins to use the 4 microservices via the reverse proxy.